rule

 Text 47-48

-With various offerings and gifts of water, fragrant substances, whole grains, incense, clothing, garlands, necklaces, ornaments and an array of lamps, performed each of the brahmin ladies equipped with these articles as also with savories, cakes, prepared betel nut, sacred threads, fruits and sugar cane, worship.
+With various offerings and gifts of water, fragrant substances, whole grains, incense, clothing, garlands, necklaces, ornaments and an array of lamps, performed each of the brahmin ladies worship equipped with these articles as also with savories, cakes, prepared betel nut, sacred threads, fruits and sugar cane.
+(Vedabase)

 Text 49

-After they gave her the remnants and their blessings bowed the bride down to them and to the deity and accepted she the remnants,
+After they gave her what remained of the offering as also their blessings, bowed the bride down to them and to the deity and accepted she the remnants.
+(Vedabase)

 Text 50